aristanetworks/anta/docs/advanced_usages/custom-tests.md

 __Commands to run__

 - `commands`: a list of command to run.
-This list _must_ be a list of `AntaCommand` which is described in the next part of this document.
+This list _must_ be a list of `AntaTestCommand` which is described in the next part of this document.
-- `template`: a command template (`AntaTestTemplate`) to run where variables are provided during test execution.
+- `template`: a command template (`AntaTemplate`) to run where variables are provided during test execution.

 !!! warning ""
     It is either `commands` or `template`.
 But not both.